Why You Can’t Just Buy a Drone and Take to the Skies

 - You pledge to have read and understood all the safety guidelines

 In the case of unmanned aircraft, small means any drone over 0.55 lbs.
-(250g), but less than 55 lbs.
-(25 kg).
-In other words, drones that are smaller than 0.55 lbs do not need to be registered and drones over 55 lbs are generally not allowed.
+(250g).
+In other words, drones that are smaller than 0.55 lbs do not need to be registered when flown recreationally.
 Even though you don’t have to register small drones, you still must obey the FAA flight rules.
 We discuss these rules more below.

 In addition to federal laws, there may be state and local laws that you need to obey.
-Please make sure to look up information for your local jurisdiction.
+These laws mostly pertain to where you can takeoff and land, although there may be other regulations as well.

 How to Label Your UAS